Seattle CARES Mentoring Movement

 To be considered for FIFA flag bearer, some of the students submitted a personal essay outlining why they should be chosen.
 They wrote about their future goals and leadership qualities, and whether they could commit to a series of training classes required to perform as a flag bearer.

-Balancing an active school schedule with volunteering was one way Isaiah, an 11th grader at Chief Sealth International High School, felt he showed commitment.
-“Since my first Rising class, I have focused on personal growth and community involvement, from advocating for local issues to participating in neighborhood cleanups.
-These experiences have taught me the essence of leadership and fueled my ambitions to become an aeronautical engineer.”
+Balancing an active school schedule with volunteering is one way that Isaiah, in the photo with his mother and sister, shows commitment.
+“Since my first Rising class, I have focused on personal growth and community involvement, from advocating for local issues to participating in neighborhood cleanups,” said the 11th grader ata Chief Sealth International High School.
+“These experiences have taught me the essence of leadership and fueled my ambitions to become an aeronautical engineer.”

 Thrilled to participate as a FIFA flag bearer, 8th grader Mai Lan pledged to “represent my school and community by being respectful, responsible and showing good sportsmanship.
 I want people to see that my community has taught me to work hard, be grateful for opportunities, and always treat others with kindness.
 I hope to make everyone who has supported me proud by being a positive role model at the World Cup.”